facelessuser/QuickCal/docs/src/markdown/index.md

     "selected_scope": "keyword.operator",
 ```

-### offline_holidays
+### `offline_holidays`

 If you are behind a firewall or simply prefer the selection provided by the internal holiday generator, you can enable `offline_holidays`.
 With `offline_holidays`, holidays will be generated via an internal library.
 Currently, the internal generator contains lists that are mainly for the US, as the author is from the US.
 Holiday lists for other countries and cultures are welcome via pull requests!
-The internal generator was provided thanks to [kauinoa](https://github.com/kauinoa/CalendarEvents).
+The internal generator was provided thanks to [kauinoa][calendar-events].

 ```js
     // Don't download from http://holidata.net, but instead use internal holiday generator.